GuillainM/Prometheus-Station/docs/01-raspberry-setup.md

 ---

-#### 🎓 What You Just Learned
+#### ðŸŽ“ What You Just Learned

 By installing Tailscale, you've:
-- ✅ Created a global VPN for your Pi
+- âœ… Created a global VPN for your Pi
-- ✅ Eliminated the need for port forwarding
+- âœ… Eliminated the need for port forwarding
-- ✅ Made your Pi accessible from anywhere
+- âœ… Made your Pi accessible from anywhere
-- ✅ Added military-grade encryption to all connections
+- âœ… Added military-grade encryption to all connections
-- ✅ Future-proofed your deployment (works even if you move)
+- âœ… Future-proofed your deployment (works even if you move)

-**This is POWERFUL.** You can now manage Prometheus Station from literally anywhere on Earth with internet. 🌍
+**This is POWERFUL.** You can now manage Prometheus Station from literally anywhere on Earth with internet. ðŸŒ

 ---